romanmarkunas/blog-kafka-artemis-latency/blog/blog-kafka-artemis-latency.md

 700k/s throughput for single producer without replication.
 But does that mean we should discard Kafka when talking about low latency messaging?

-After quick Google'ing I found [this outdated SO question](https://stackoverflow.com/questions/20520492/how-to-minimize-the-latency-involved-in-kafka-messaging-framework).
+After quick googling I found [this outdated SO question](https://stackoverflow.com/questions/20520492/how-to-minimize-the-latency-involved-in-kafka-messaging-framework).
 That question is very old and includes very old version of Kafka (0.7.2 whereas current version is 2.0.0) and also [this article](TODO link) states that very decent latencies (2-3ms 99 percentile) are achievable.
 Having